 A flu vaccine is the best way to protect against the flu.
 Because the flu virus changes year to year, annual vaccination against the flu is recommended.
-The CDC recommends that all children from the ages of 6 months up to their 19th birthday receive a flu vaccine every fall or winter (children neceving a vaccine for the first time require two doesd.
-You also can protect your child by receiving a flu vaccine yourself. ne yours
+The CDC recommends that all children from the ages of 6 months up to their 19th birthday receive a flu vaccine every fall or winter (children receiving a vaccine for the first time require two closes).
+You also can protect your child by receiving a flu vaccine vourself.